 From time to time, a Fund may acquire and hold securities issued by its "regular brokers or dealers" or the parents of those brokers or dealers.
 "Regular brokers or dealers" (as such term is defined in the 1940 Act) of the Fund are the ten brokers or dealers that, during the most recent fiscal year, (i) received the greatest dollar amounts of brokerage commissions from the Fund's portfolio transactions, (ii) engaged as principal in the largest dollar amounts of the portfolio transactions of the Fund, or (iii) sold the largest dollar amounts of the Fund's shares.
-The Funds did not hold securities of their "regular brokers or dealers" during the fiscal year ended May 31, 2023.
+Other than the North Square Preferred and Income Securities Fund, the Funds did not hold securities of their "regular brokers or dealers" during the fiscal year ended May 31, 2024.